 - How would you describe the organisation’s culture?
 Could we improve the culture of diversity and inclusion?

 For experienced facilitators, asking an overarching question and then having several prompt questions ready to guide the discussion is a very effective way to maximise the information gathered.

-Another mode is to determine several specific questions in advance and to work through them, in much the same way as a structured interview.
+Other may prepare specific questions in advance and to work through them, in much the same way as a structured interview.
 This is a good method for less experienced facilitators, or in situations where the purpose of the focus group is to glean specific information about specific topics.

 If several focus groups are being conducted using the same questions, the questions should be asked the same way in each.
 This will ensure consistent and reliable data is collected.
 Changing the way the question is stated can change the message people hear, and therefore the responses they give.

 Selecting a facilitator